philipp-schoennenbeck/tbg-tools/README.md

 ## If you have version 0.1 download v0.2!
 There is a huge bug still in v0.1!
 The purpose of this program is to quickly look up positions on scaffolds and get some further informations about these positions.
-It is not in its finished version and there are surely still some bugs to be found.

 python version = 3.6+
 ### Usage: